 This is a very advanced technique that is not mandatory!
-We're showcasing how the speed of Hit Box can ERASE TELEGRAPHING.
+We are showcasing how the speed of Hit Box can ERASE TELEGRAPHING.

 What is "telegraphing"?
 Telegraphing is when your opponent can visually see your character stutter step forward and see the F,F,F coming and get a head start on his/her reaction.
 Telegraphing can also be used outside of the game in an offline setting when an opponent listens and watches for big inputs coming from you to get an outside advantage with their reaction time.

-If you're a speed junkie, this technique will speed up your While Running moves and actually make them instant.
+If you are a speed junkie, this technique will speed up your While Running moves and actually make them instant.
 Hear how it only sounds like two button presses?
-In Tekken that could be anything, so your opponent won't react ahead of time and know to side step.
+In Tekken that could be anything, so your opponent will not react ahead of time and know to side step.

 This technique requires mastery of two techniques: the 'standard' iWR and the Instant Dash (SOCD Dash) technique.
 It only becomes consistent when both of these are fully automated into your game!